Montenegro–Turkey relations

 Montenegro–Turkey relations are the bilateral relations between Montenegro and Turkey.
 Turkey officially recognized Montenegro on June 12, 2006.
 Diplomatic relations between the two countries were established on July 3, 2006.
 Both countries are full members of the Union for the Mediterranean, Council of Europe and NATO.
-And Montenegro is with Slovenia is Sectoral dialogue partner countries of Organization of the Black Sea Economic Cooperation.
+Both countries are candidates for the European Union.
+And Montenegro is with Slovenia is Sectoral dialogue partner countries of BSEC.

 Montenegro will temporarily reintroduce visas for Turkish nationals; the country’s prime minister, Milojko Spajic, announced as of October 5, 2025, following an incident in which Turkish migrants were suspected of a knife attack on a Montenegrin citizen in the capital.